Professional Development Grants

-- For all other grants, the maximum award is $250.
+- For grants not involving travel and/or presentations, the maximum award is $250.

 All PDG grant amounts are awarded at the sole discretion of the GSA Executive Council.

 Applicants must submit the GSA PDG Application Form by a minimum of three (3) weeks before the event or activity occurs.
 Applicants who do not submit the application form by the three week deadline will not be funded.
 Right after submitting the form, applicants must email GSAInfo@emerson.edu to notify the GSA Vice President/Treasurer that a grant request has been submitted.

 Applicants must include a summary of their participation and a breakdown of estimated expenses.
 The most common expense categories are Event Registration Fee, Flights, Bus, Train, Other Ground Transport, Lodging, and Association Membership Fee.
 Applicants should specify Other Ground Transport and any additional expenses.
 The summary must include an explanation of how the event or activity will contribute to the applicant's professional development.

 Students should not assume that they are guaranteed any or all funding when submitting a proposal.

 Applications received by the GSA will be reviewed by the GSA Executive Council on a 1-2 week basis.
 If you need an application reviewed more urgently in order to be able to attend an event, please email GSAInfo@emerson.edu.

 Students will be notified by the GSA of acceptance or non-acceptance of the proposal.
 If awarded, the grant is a commitment of reimbursement up to the specified amount, given the timely submission of proper receipts.
 No funds may be released without formal GSA approval.
 The decision of the GSA Executive Council is final.